Skip to content

 Sakurajima is constituted by the formation of eruptive columns ten kilometers high, composed of ashes, pumice, and gases.
 The term "Plinian" derives from Pliny the Younger who described the disastrous eruption of Vesuvius in 79 AD which destroyed Pompeii and Herculaneum.
 During these eruptions, the eruptive column collapses on itself due to too much weight, falling on the flanks of the volcano giving rise to pyroclastic flows, capable of incinerating anything as they pass.

-Aitna (Etna) is the reason why people consider Etna to be a "mountain-mother" and not a "volcano-destroyer".
-"The mountain is good, just as Agata, patron saint of the city of Catania, good (from the Greek Agathòs, which means Good)".
-This explains the reason why the local people consider the Volcano as a woman, the Mother Etna: a mother will always protect her children.
-“A Muntagna” (the mountain) is, therefore, female: its impetuousness and its elegance make Catania and surroundings unique.
+Aitna (Etna) is the reason why people consider Etna to be a "mountain-mother" and not a "volcano-destroyer."
+"The mountain is good, just as Agata, patron saint of the city of Catania, good (from the Greek Agathòs, which means Good)."
+This explains the reason why the local people consider the Volcano a woman, the Mother Etna: a mother will always protect her children.
+“A Muntagna” (the mountain) is, therefore, female: its impetuousness and elegance make Catania and its surroundings unique.

 Q: What are the Sicilian legends surrounding Mount Etna?